csaf-poc/csaf_distribution/docs/csaf_downloader.md

 Application Options:
   -d, --directory=DIR                            DIRectory to store the downloaded files in
-      --insecure                                 Do not check TLS certificates from provider --ignoresigcheck                           Ignore signature check results, just warn on mismatch --client-cert=CERT-FILE                    TLS client certificate file (PEM encoded data) --client-key=KEY-FILE                      TLS client private key file (PEM encoded data) --client-passphrase=PASSPHRASE             Optional passphrase for the client cert (limited, experimental, see doc) --version                                  Display version of the binary -n, --nostore                                  Do not store files -r, --rate=                                    The average upper limit of https operations per second (defaults to unlimited)
+      --insecure                                 Do not check TLS certificates from provider --ignore_sigcheck                          Ignore signature check results, just warn on mismatch --client_cert=CERT-FILE                    TLS client certificate file (PEM encoded data) --client_key=KEY-FILE                      TLS client private key file (PEM encoded data) --client_passphrase=PASSPHRASE             Optional passphrase for the client cert (limited, experimental, see doc) --version                                  Display version of the binary -n, --no_store                                 Do not store files -r, --rate=                                    The average upper limit of https operations per second (defaults to unlimited)
-  -w, --worker=NUM                               NUMber of concurrent downloads (default: 2) -t, --timerange=RANGE                          RANGE of time from which advisories to download -f, --folder=FOLDER                            Download into a given subFOLDER -i, --ignorepattern=PATTERN                    Do not download files if their URLs match any of the given PATTERNs -H, --header=                                  One or more extra HTTP header fields
+  -w, --worker=NUM                               NUMber of concurrent downloads (default: 2) -t, --time_range=RANGE                         RANGE of time from which advisories to download -f, --folder=FOLDER                            Download into a given subFOLDER -i, --ignore_pattern=PATTERN                   Do not download files if their URLs match any of the given PATTERNs -H, --header=                                  One or more extra HTTP header fields
       --validator=URL                            URL to validate documents remotely
-      --validatorcache=FILE                      FILE to cache remote validations
+      --validator_cache=FILE                     FILE to cache remote validations
-      --validatorpreset=PRESETS                  One or more PRESETS to validate remotely (default: [mandatory]) -m, --validationmode=MODE[strict|unsafe]       MODE how strict the validation is (default: strict) --forwardurl=URL                           URL of HTTP endpoint to forward downloads to --forwardheader=                           One or more extra HTTP header fields used by forwarding --forwardqueue=LENGTH                      Maximal queue LENGTH before forwarder (default: 5) --forwardinsecure                          Do not check TLS certificates from forward endpoint --logfile=FILE                             FILE to log downloading to (default: downloader.log) --loglevel=LEVEL[debug|info|warn|error]    LEVEL of logging details (default: info) -c, --config=TOML-FILE                         Path to config TOML file
+      --validator_preset=PRESETS                 One or more PRESETS to validate remotely (default: [mandatory]) -m, --validation_mode=MODE[strict|unsafe]      MODE how strict the validation is (default: strict) --forward_url=URL                          URL of HTTP endpoint to forward downloads to --forward_header=                          One or more extra HTTP header fields used by forwarding --forward_queue=LENGTH                     Maximal queue LENGTH before forwarder (default: 5) --forward_insecure                         Do not check TLS certificates from forward endpoint --logfile=FILE                             FILE to log downloading to (default: downloader.log) --loglevel=LEVEL[debug|info|warn|error]    LEVEL of logging details (default: info) -c, --config=TOML-FILE                         Path to config TOML file